hcdvall/hcdvall/README.md

 ### Welcome to my humble establishment!

-Professionally a Machine Learning Engineer with a background as a Software Engineer. <br>
+Professionally a Machine Learning Engineer with a background in Software Engineering. <br>
-Tinkering with game programming in my spare time, aiming to bridge the gap between gamedev and AI. <br>
+Tinkering with game development and my configs in my spare time.<br>
 <!--
 "I don't know who you are.
 I don't know what you want.